SahanUday/AI-Powered-AC-Temperature-Prediction-System/README.md

 - 🧠 Improving the ML model with more features
 - 🖥️ Building a web dashboard for monitoring
 - 🔌 Integrating with IoT devices for direct AC control

-To contribute:
+- 🔒 Adding authentication and user management
+- 📱 Creating a mobile app interface

+### Contributing Guidelines:
-1. Fork the repository.
+1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/your-feature`).
+2. Create a feature branch (`git checkout -b feature/your-feature`)
+3. **Never commit sensitive files** (`.env`, credentials)
+4. Test your changes thoroughly
-3. Commit your changes (`git commit -m "Add your feature"`).
+5. Commit your changes (`git commit -m "Add your feature"`)
-4. Push to the branch (`git push origin feature/your-feature`).
+6. Push to the branch (`git push origin feature/your-feature`)
-5. Submit a pull request.
+7. Submit a pull request

+## 📄 License

+This project is open source and available under the [MIT License](LICENSE).